huwcbjones/COMP1206/Assignment_2/README.txt

 		    SQLite Java DataBase Connection library.
 		    This provides the JDBC libraries to use SQLite databases.
 		    As SQLite is file based, this ensures my application can save data to files whilst also maintaining SQL features.
+		- hamcrest-core
+		- junit-4
+		    Maven added these dependencies as I have written some (not enough) unit tests for my code.

     To compile and run, execute the following commands in the base directory of my submission.
 (Note: change {$OUTPUT_DIR} to where you wish the class files to be generated).
 	The base directory of my submission is the directory that contains pom.xml.